-Studying GCSE English Language teaches students how to become ‘language detectives’, looking beyond the obvious, reading between the lines and making inferences.
-Students learn the tools to theorise and support arguments with evidence, as well as to draw connections to broader ideas.
-Exploring language will help shape students into critical thinkers who are perceptive and empathetic as well as build their confidence and skills as communicators.
+Learn how to become a ‘language detective’ studying GCSE English Language by looking beyond the obvious, reading between the lines and making inferences.
+You will develop the tools to theorise and support your arguments with evidence, as well as draw connections to broader ideas.
+Exploring language will help shape your critical thinking and broaden your confidence and skill as a communicator.

 Which syllabus do we follow?